 The odd thing his sister Gillian Ison recalled about the trip to Zermatt was her brother’s “friend.”
-The man, a financial planner named Kent Thomas Keigwin, showed up with his daughter Parisa, surprising John.
+The man, a financial planner named Kent Thomas Keigwin, showed up, surprising John.
 It was true the two had met in San Diego.
 And, according to Keigwin, Watson had invited him skiing.
 No, he hadn’t, Watson told his sister.
 Keigwin had invited himself.
 “He was,” she remembered, “nothing like he made himself out to be.”

 Ison found Keigwin offensive right away.
-On the aerial tram and in front of his daughter, he told dirty jokes.
+On the aerial tram, he told dirty jokes.
 He bragged about a “serious girlfriend” he had in America for whom he’d bought “a boob job and a face-lift.”
 On skis, the barrel-chested man, clearly out of shape, was awkward at best, staying far behind the group.
 Ison and Watson were aghast watching Keigwin fall.
 She said he “embarrassed” her brother.
-That evening, the siblings met him and Parisa for a quick drink.
-Otherwise, they spent no more time with him, and Keigwin and daughter soon flew home.
+That evening, the siblings met him for a quick drink.
+Otherwise, they spent no more time with him, and Keigwin soon flew home.

 Who, Ison asked her brother, was this faker?